-I remember that he was analyzing “Ping An” in one of his videos and his analysis was nothing short of ordinary.
+I remember that he was analyzing “Ping An” in one of his videos and his analysis was nothing unique or insightful.

 One of his reasons for buying Ping An was that one of his friends knows the chairman of Ping An and confirms it should be a solid company.

 Is that how you analyze and value a company?

 Lastly, I don’t see great investors selling investment and trading courses.

 I don’t see them giving free investment advice or trading advice on YouTube to get more people to buy their courses.

 Great investors are mostly managing multi-million or even billion-dollar funds and getting interviewed on CNBC or Bloomberg.

 All in all, I recommend that you learn the fundamentals of investing yourself and do your own independent stock research.